cmcb-warwick/VolumeFinder/README.md

 Igor will produce a report which shows three spatial statistics:

 * A comparison of all MT vectors with the spindle axis (defined by two xyz coords at the start of the procedure).
 This is colour coded (with a key) to show variance in angle from the spindle axis.
-Histograms summarise this information (4 hitsograms: 1 for each pole, 1 for all angles, 1 for all angles, abs() values).
+Histograms summarise this information (4 histograms: 1 for each pole, 1 for all angles, 1 for all angles, abs() values).
 * Two further histograms compare MTs that are longer than 60 nm are within 80 nm of other MTs.
 This is independent of the spindle axis.
 * A comparison between the trajectories of MT segments with ellipsoid tangents calculated from an idealised spindle.